PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 #### New file for setting which topics are published

-The list of topics that are published and subscribed for a particula firmware is now managed by the [dds_topic.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/uxrce_dds_client/dds_topics.yaml) configuration file.
+The list of topics that are published and subscribed for a particular firmware is now managed by the [dds_topic.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/uxrce_dds_client/dds_topics.yaml) configuration file, which replaces [urtps_bridge_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/release/1.13/msg/tools/urtps_bridge_topics.yaml)

 See [Supported uORB Messages](#supported-uorb-messages) and [DDS Topics YAML](#dds-topics-yaml) sections for more information.